vaginessa/dns-wiki/BusyBox.md

 chmod 755 /system/xbin/busybox
 ```

-All BusyBox binarys also provide a simply install setup if you binary was already copied into _xbin_ you can simply use <code>busybox --install /system/xbin</code>.
-On older ROM's like 2.3 or 3.x this needs to be changed to _bin_ instead _xbin_ directory.
+All BusyBox binaries also provide a simply install setup if you binary was already copied into _xbin_ you can simply use <code>busybox --install /system/xbin</code>.
+On older ROMs like 2.3 or 3.x this needs to be changed to _bin_ instead _xbin_ directory.

 On the recovery TWRP you can do this via (CWM does not include any file manager!):
 ```